 The World Bank's STEP Skills Measurement Program (STEP) is the first ever initiative to measure skills in low and middle-income countries.
 It provides policy-relevant data to enable a better understanding of skill requirements in the labor market, backward linkages between skills acquisition and educational achievement, personality, and social background, and forward linkages between skills acquisition and living standards, reductions in inequality and poverty, social inclusion, and economic growth.
 The STEP Program includes a household-based survey and an employer-based survey.

 The employer-based survey is designed with five modules which aim to assess:

-The STEP collection currently hosts data collected between March 2012 and July 2014 in Armenia, Bolivia, Colombia, Georgia, Azerbaijan Ghana, Lao PDR, Macedonia, Sri Lanka, Ukraine, Vietnam, and the Yunnan Province in China.
+The STEP collection currently hosts data collected between March 2012 and August 2017 in Albania, Armenia, Azerbaijan, Bolivia, Bosnia & Herzegovina, Colombia, Georgia, Ghana, Kenya, Kosovo, Lao PDR, Macedonia, Serbia, Sri Lanka, Ukraine, Vietnam, and the Yunnan Province in China.
 In all countries, the target population is urban adults aged 15 to 64, whether employed or not.
 More countries will be added as data become available.

 All relevant survey documentation is provided along with the datasets.
 The "STEP Methodology Note" presents key concepts and describes the STEP survey instruments.
 It also provides guidance to use the data.